 2. New competitors entered the market

 If your existing competitors show no signs of having improved their listings, it could be that new competitors entered the market, and are ranking better than you.

 This might be because they have a long history of selling on eBay in other categories, and are more established.
 If their feedback and performance metrics are better than yours, then they’re likely to get an advantage in the search results.

-Alternatively, overseas sellers may have entered the market, who are able to offer your product at a much more lower price, because their costs are minimal.
-Both labor and shipping can be cheaper for foreign sellers, and all too often they don’t have to factor in sales tax or VAT, because they are under the limit or avoid paying them even when they should.
-This leaves you in a difficult position, because if you compete on price with such sellers it could completely erode your margin and drive you out of business.
+Alternatively, overseas sellers may have entered the market, who are able to offer your product at a much lower price, because their costs are minimal.
+Both labor and shipping can be cheaper for foreign sellers.
+All too often they don’t have to factor in sales tax or VAT, because they are under the limit or avoid paying them even when they should.
+This leaves you in a difficult position.
+Even if you compete on price with such sellers it could completely erode your margin and drive you out of business.

 You also need to watch out for your wholesaler, or the manufacturer of the products that you sell, entering the market themselves.
 Their costs are far lower than yours and, as such, they have a far bigger margin to play with, meaning that once again you could be priced out of the market.

 In this scenario, all you can do is differentiate the products that you sell in another way.
 If your new competition is from overseas sellers, then offering quicker shipping could be an option.
 If the manufacturer or wholesaler is new to eBay, you’re likely to have better feedback that you can leverage.
 If you are a larger seller with more buying power, increasing your visibility through Promoted Listings and running sales could be a way to claw back a share of the market.

 3. eBay’s traffic dropped